Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Challenges and criticisms

-• Additionality and permanence: difficult to prove that benefits would not occur without the investment.
+• Additionality and permanence: it is difficult to prove that benefits would not have occurred without the investment.

 • Geographical equity: offsetting in distant basins may overlook local impacts.

-• Heterogeneous metrics: lack of global standardisation for comparing water credits.
+• Heterogeneous metrics: there is no global standard for comparing water credits.

-• Beverage-sector replenish programmes: commitments to replenish 100% of the water contained in products through certified projects.
+• Beverage-sector replenishment programmes: commitments to replenish a share of the water contained in products through certified projects.

 Connection to other concepts

-• Corporate water footprint: basis for determining the volume to offset.
+• Corporate water footprint: the basis for determining the volume to offset.

 • Water scarcity assessment: prioritises locations under high stress.